aica-technology/api/docs/docs/concepts/03-ros-concepts/04-control.md

 Command interfaces represent the desired control action that a hardware should execute.
 The nature of a command interface depends on the actuators, but commonly includes joint positions, velocities or torques.
 For real-time control, velocity and torque are the preferred command modes.
-For other actuators such as robot grippers, the command interface might instead specify a gripper distance or force through a GPIO.
+For other actuators such as robot grippers, the command interface might instead specify a gripper finger distance or force through a GPIO.

 ## Hardware interfaces